raviteja-ganta/raviteja-ganta/_posts/2020-12-20- Reformer - The efficient Transformer.md

 ---

+*Knowledge about transformer architecture is necessary to understand this article.
+For those who are new to transformer architecture have a look at [Transformers](https://raviteja-ganta.github.io/attention-is-all-you-need-transformers).

 ### Transformer Complexity:

 Recent trend in Natural Language Processing is to use Transformer Architecture for wide range of NLP tasks including but just not limited to Machine translation, Question-Answering, Named entity recognition, Text Summarization.
 It takes advantage of parallelization and relies on attention mechanism to draw global dependencies between input and output.
 It was shown to successfully outperform LSTM's and GRU's on wide range of tasks.

-In my recent blog [post](https://raviteja-ganta.github.io/attention-is-all-you-need-transformers) I tried explaining Transformer architecture for machine translation.
+In my recent blog [Transformers](https://raviteja-ganta.github.io/attention-is-all-you-need-transformers) I tried explaining Transformer architecture for machine translation.
 For more detail on the complete transformer operation, have a look at it.

 Transformer models are also used on increasingly long sequences.
 Up to 11 thousand tokens of text in a single example were processed in (Liu et al., 2018) but problem is transformers peformed well on short sequences but it will easily runs out of memory when run on long sequences.
 Lets understand why